 Unity Gardens is pleased to announce the community groups that will receive funding to undertake native gardening projects in Anne Arundel County during Fall 2021.
 This month, Unity Gardens awarded almost $10,000 in small grants to homeowners’ associations, places of worship, and local nonprofits to complete citizen-led conservation landscaping projects in the Chesapeake Bay watershed.

 Unity Gardens is a nonprofit organization based in Anne Arundel County that supports the building of community partnerships through its grassroots grants program.
 Each year since 2001, Unity Gardens has provided grants to schools, places of worship, Watershed Stewards, Master Gardeners, homeowners’ associations, scout troops, and other nonprofit initiatives that require plant funding in order for their conservation landscaping plans to get off the ground.
-In the past 18 years, Unity Gardens has given out almost $500,000 to over 500 organizations in Anne Arundel County.
+In the past 18 years, Unity Gardens has given out $500,000 to over 500 organizations in Anne Arundel County.

 Unity Garden’s mission is to empower and educate diverse Anne Arundel County communities to create and sustain healthy ecological spaces that enhance life, one native garden at a time.

 The following projects will take place this fall with Unity Gardens Grant Funds:

 Chesapeake Bay Foundation Bioretention Rehabilitation and Conservation Landscape

 This project will restore and rehabilitate an existing stormwater management area (bioretention) by removing invasive plant species and vines and installing a 1,550 square foot conservation landscape consisting of native trees, shrubs, and perennials.